leonstel/leonstel.github.io/drafts/distribution_generation.md

 Random and its distributions will determine if you are being checked by the government for fraud, which movies you are most likely to like on Netflix.

-Even if you choose to ignore your habits, its that part of the distribution of actions.
+Even if you want to outsmart and choose to ignore your habits for once, is that part of the distribution of actions or really your own choice?

 **Computers are not random.**
 Stories on that